mvolkmann/blog/src/web-components.md

 The names of custom elements must be all lowercase and contain at least one hyphen.
 This avoids name conflicts with standard HTML elements.

+Often the part before the first hyphen serves as a namespace.
+For example, all the custom elements provided by
+{% aTargetBlank "https://shoelace.style", "Shoelace" %} begin with "sl-".

 The following HTML demonstrates using this custom element.